Managing conflicts of interest

 - Supports the rigorous application of conflict of interest principles and policies.

 - Provides independent advice and judgment where there is any doubt about how to apply conflicts of interest policies and principles in an individual situation.

 - Provides advice on minimising the risks of conflicts of interest.

-The CCG's Guardian is our Lay Member Governance and Audit Committee Chair, supported by the Associate Director of Corporate Affairs (CCG Secretary).
-In the first instance, please contact Sharon Fox email@example.com if you have any queries, or want to seek advice on the Conflicts of Interests Policy or any concerns that you may have.
+The CCG's Guardian is our Lay Member Governance and Audit Committee Chair, supported by the Interim Head of Governance.
+In the first instance, please contact email@example.com if you have any queries, or want to seek advice on the Conflicts of Interests Policy or any concerns that you may have.